Meet Lucy Maloney: OneCity's Council By-election Candidate

 Lucy Maloney is ready to get to work on the issues that matter to you:

-As her first motion as a Councillor, Lucy Maloney will move to bring back the Vancouver Renter Office - as a Tenant Advocacy Office.
-To proactively monitor developers for compliance with our laws, to uncover bad landlord behaviour, and to enforce the law and impose penalties where necessary.
+As her first motion as a Councillor, Lucy Maloney will move to bring back the Vancouver Renter Office - as a Tenant Advocacy Office - and to strengthen the tenant protections that exist in the Broadway Plan, extending them to every corner of the City.

 Whether you walk, take transit, bike or roll to work or to school, everyone wants the same thing: to get where you’re going, and to get home, quickly and safely.

 Everyone deserves to feel safe in their neighbourhoods.
+Vancouver is the most beautiful place in the world, but Vancouverites have legitimate safety concerns.

 To build a truly safe city, we must invest in the solutions that prevent crime, and allow police to focus their resources on tackling violence.
-Like housing with wraparound services, like automated speed enforcement, like Peer-Assisted Care Teams (PACTs).

-Lucy Maloney will expose Ken Sim for his broken promises, and his failure to build a city where we’re all safe.
+She will expose Ken Sim for his broken promises, and his failure to build a city where we’re all safe.

 Vancouver styles itself as the world’s greenest city.
 But under Ken Sim, the City is moving back from its climate leadership: ripping up and cancelling bike lanes, failing to fund the City’s climate plan, and even trying to bring gas back into new buildings.